-The Atlanta Metro Library for Accessible Services (AMLAS) is a part of Georgia Library for Accessible Services (GLASS).
-We provide library service to over 70 Georgia counties.
-AMLAS is located on the 4th floor of the Central Library of the Atlanta-Fulton County Library system (AFPL).
+GLASS Atlanta, formerly known as AMLAS, is a part of Georgia Library for Accessible Services (GLASS).
+We provide library service to over 100 Georgia counties.
+GLASS Atlanta is located on the 4th floor of the Central Library of the Atlanta-Fulton Public Library system (AFPL).
 We provide free library service to patrons of all ages who are unable to read standard print material due to visual or physical disability.
-Our books and magazines are available on digital cartridges, cassette and in Braille.
+Our books and magazines are available on digital cartridges and in braille.
 We provide playback machines for listening to talking books, and our materials can also be downloaded by registered users through BARD.

-The AMLAS Assistive Technology Lab has accessible computers with JAWS, ZoomText, OpenBook, Duxbury, NVDA and TypeAbility.
-We also have Desktop Video Magnifiers, Perkins Brailers and a Braille embosser.
+The GLASS Atlanta Assistive Technology Lab has accessible computers with JAWS, ZoomText, OpenBook, Duxbury, NVDA and TypeAbility.
+We also have Desktop Video Magnifiers, Perkins Brailers and a braille embosser.

-AMLAS also offers a wide selection of programs, classes and seminars for our patrons.
-Programs include classes in keyboarding, Braille and assistive technology, including VoiceOver.
+GLASS Atlanta also offers a wide selection of programs, classes and seminars for our patrons.
+Programs include classes in keyboarding, braille and assistive technology, including VoiceOver.
 We offer book discussions at our location and on the telephone, dance classes, the Spoken Word Club (for poetry lovers) and seminars geared to self-improvement and entertainment.

 GLASS Atlanta will also assist in providing onsite volunteers for patrons who may need help on the computer or for personal projects.